spookylukey/django-views-the-right-way/docs/_sources/ideas.rst.txt

 Which would you rather?
 And this is a very simple example, real CBVs often gain far more base classes and complexity.

-View factory / mass produced views

-- Redirect views for a whole family of views, each needing same kwargs passed on.

-  - Will do the same custom logic each time.

 --------------------